opensearch-project/documentation-website/_benchmark/quickstart.md

 Each task ran by the `geonames` workload represents a specific OpenSearch API operation, such as Bulk or Search, that was performed when the test was ran.
 Each task in the output summary contains the following information:

 * **Throughput:** The number of successful OpenSearch operations per second.
-* **Latency:** The time, including wait time, it took for the request and the response to be sent out and received by OSB
+* **Latency:** The time, including wait time, it took for the request and the response to be sent out and received by OSB.
-* **Service Time:** The time, excluding wait time, it took for the request and the response to be sent out and received by OSB
+* **Service Time:** The time, excluding wait time, it took for the request and the response to be sent out and received by OSB.
-* **Error Rate:** Percent of operations run during the task that were not successful or (200s)
+* **Error Rate:** Percent of operations run during the task that were not successful or (200s).

 ## Next steps